YoussefMostafaMohammed/embedded-linux-notes/Device Drivers/01 - DependenciesAndVersioning.md

 - `M=$(PWD)`: Tell kernel build system where your module source is
 - `modules`: Build target for loadable modules

+##### What is the Master Makefile?
+The Master Makefile is the primary Makefile located in the root of the Linux kernel source tree (typically at `/lib/modules/$(uname -r)/build/Makefile`).
+It orchestrates the entire kernel build process and contains:

+- Architecture-specific build rules
+- Configuration integration (from .config)
+- Dependency management
+- Module vs built-in driver handling
+- Version magic generation
+- Toolchain settings (compiler, linker flags)

+When you use `$(MAKE) -C /lib/modules/$(uname -r)/build`, you invoke this master Makefile with your module's directory as a target, allowing your code to be built with the exact same environment and rules as the kernel itself.

+##### Why does my module name change from dash to underscore?

+The kernel's module naming convention converts dashes (`-`) to underscores (`_`) internally to avoid conflicts with parameter syntax.
+Always use underscores when referring to loaded modules (e.g., `rmmod hello_1` not `rmmod hello-1`).

 #### **Step 2: Preprocessing**
 ```bash
 # Generated command (simplified)